 SPR analysis (strength, promising and risk area analysis)

 In the SPR analysis we help research units with (re-)formulating research programmes, setting priorities and develop strategic visions.
 We position the current activities within a global structure of all science at a level of high granularity.
-Our CWTS publication-based classification system of science groups the full spectrum of published research – Web of Science core collection – into approximately 4,000 fields based on direct citation links.
+Our CWTS publication-based classification system of science groups the full spectrum of published research – any bibliographic database of choice – into approximately 4,000 fields based on direct citation links.
 To identify research strengths, promising research areas or risk areas, conventional journal-based classification systems will not suffice.
 We have created a framework that resonates well with research unit management.

 Societal impact ABC-analysis

 To monitor how your scientific research is relevant to society, CWTS measures societal impact through area-based connectedness (ABC-analysis).
 In this analytical approach, CWTS assesses the potential contribution research has on society looking at the collective effort, i.e. at the community (topic, research area) level.

 We quantify the relation between societal issues and research by looking at existing traces in output and signals between R&D output and society.
 A research area is more connected to society than another when these traces or signals are stronger/denser.
 The signals CWTS picks up to monitor connectedness, differ from one area to the other.
 In this approach, the following signals retrieved from Web of Science and external sources, are used: co-authorships with companies, patent citations, references by policy documents, news items and mentions on Twitter.